thags/UnitTestTimeLogger/README.md

 # ConsoleTimeLogger
-My first C# application, and first time using Visual Studio.
+My first C# application, and first time using Visual Studio, but reworked slightly and unit testing added.

 Console based CRUD application to track time spent coding.
 Developed using C# and SQLite.